HeinleinSupport/razorfy/Readme.md

 ## How it works

-razorfy expects raw mails to be send to the TCP socket. razorfy checks the mail against the Razor packages and returns ham or spam
+razorfy expects raw mails to be sent to the TCP socket. razorfy checks the mail against the Razor packages and returns ham or spam.

 ## Future plans